kurtnordstrom/folio-ansible/ansible-roles.md

 ## maven-3
 Installs Apache Maven 3 from the Apache archive.

+## mongodb-org
+Installs a more recent MongoDB Community Edition from the Mongo repository.

+## docker-engine
+Installs the Docker engine from the Docker repository.
+Not strictly necessary for module development.

 ## okapi-src
 Clones the folio-org/okapi repository from GitHub, builds and launches an Okapi server in development mode from the source tree.
 Depends on